benfielding74/apprentice-portfolio/content/posts/hack-3975/index.md

 ![Slack notification Lambda](lambda.png)

-*An AWS Lambda is a piece of code that performs a function, the comments explain what each section of the code does*
+*figure 1 An AWS Lambda is a piece of code that performs a function, the comments explain what each section of the code does*

 To set up permissions for my Lambda I initially implemented a generic service role for the lambda that would give access to all the resources with the intention to lock this down once tested and out of the sandbox env.
 I realized once I started trying to run my terraform plan that I was experiencing a lot of errors with missing or mislabelled dependencies.
 I didn't need the assume-role module and I needed an SNS module that would set up my topics and subscriptions to trigger the lambda.